AshwagAlsayed/aic-flickr8k-rev/README.md

    $x$ = $CNN(i)$
 \
 $CNN(i)$ in the equation represents an abstraction over any CNN-based model that is used for image feature extraction.
+After computing $x$, $x$ is used as input to the encoder block, which computes $z$ according to the equation.
+$z$ = $Encoder(x)$
+\
+$Encoder(x)$ in the equation represents an abstraction of the set of encoder blocks.
+The encoder block generally creates an attention-based representation that can find a particular piece of data within a context that could be ‘‘infinitely” huge.
+The encoder is composed of one or more identical layers in a stack.
+Each layer has a simple position-wise, completely connected feed-forward network, and a multi-head self-attention layer.
+Each sub-layer adopts layer normalization and a residual connection.
+The same dimension of data is output by each sublayer.
+In our architecture, the encoder block with multi-head attention converts x to the attended visual representation vector followed by feed-forward, which is applied to every attention vector to transform it into a format that the following (encoder or decoder) layer can understand $z = (z_1, ..., z_t)$. $z$ is the output vector of the encoder block and is fed to the decoder block
+$Decoder(z,s)$ in Equation \ref{eq:sdec} represents an abstraction of the set of encoder blocks.
+In our architecture, the decoder block uses $z$ along with the word embedding vector, $s$, of the input image's captions to generate the output sequence $y = (y_1,..., y_m)$.
+Word embedding is improved by positional encodings to take advantage of order information. $y$ is the output sequence of words of the decoder block according to the equation.

+\
+In general, the decoder is composed of one or more identical layers in a stack.
+Each layer has one sub-layer of a fully connected feed-forward network and two sub-layers of multi-head attention mechanisms.
+Each sub-layer adopts a residual connection and a layer normalization, just like the encoder.
+The initial multi-head attention sub-layer is adjusted to avoid positions from paying attention to subsequent positions so that the future of the target sequence is hidden when predicting the current position.
+\
+The word embedding goes through a masked multi-head attention mechanism which is different from a typical multi-head attention mechanism.
+The decoder block generates the sequence word by word, so it needs to prevent it from conditioning to future tokens.
+A second multi-headed attention layer takes the outputs of the encoder and the masked multi-headed attention layer to match the encoder's input to the decoder's input, enabling the decoder to select the encoder input that should receive the most attention.
+Then the output passes through a point-wise feed-forward layer.